-Mr. WANG Jun (汪駿), aged 42, is a non-executive Director.
-Mr. Wang Jun joined our Group in May 2020 and is primarily responsible for providing strategic advice and making recommendations on financial management and business development to our Board.
+Ms. Zeng Ying (曾穎), aged 44, was a non-executive Director.
+Ms. Zeng resigned as a non-executive Director with effect from April 19, 2022.
+Ms. Zeng Ying joined the Group in April 2021, and was primarily responsible for providing strategic advice and making recommendations on financial management and business development to the Board.